 Erica Howard is Professor of law.
 She joined Middlesex in 2007 and previously briefly taught European Union Law at the University of Hertfordshire.
 She holds a doctorate in law from the University of London on the subject of race and racial discrimination within the European Union.

-Erica teaches equality and discrimination law at undergraduate level and Uk and EU anti-discrimination law at post-graduate level.
-She has supervised to completion three PhD students studying freedom of speech and defamation, disability discrimination, vulnerable domestic workers and age discrimination and the refugee pay gap and is currently supervising PhD students studying different aspects of disability and sexual orientation discrimination and minority protection and social rights.
+Erica teaches equality and the law at undergraduate level and UK and EU anti-discrimination law at post-graduate level.
+She has supervised to completion five PhD students studying freedom of speech and defamation, disability discrimination, vulnerable domestic workers, age discrimination and the refugee pay gap and is currently supervising PhD students studying sexual orientation discrimination and minority protection and social rights.
 She welcomes applications from research students in any of the areas of her research.

 PhD European Law (Queen Mary, University of London - 2007); LLM International Law (University of Hertfordshire - 1999); MA Sociology and Law (Brunel University - 1985); Masters in Law (Tilburg University, Holland - 1979); Senior Fellow of the Higher Education Academy (2018).
 Post-graduate Certificate of Higher Education (Middlesex, 2009).